(281) 881-2457Available 24/7

 Paralysis is perhaps the most life-altering of all injuries a person could suffer.
 Loss of muscle control and sensation in the limbs with this debilitating condition presents extreme challenges to moving forward in life.
 In addition to the drastic impact it can have on your enjoyment of life, paralysis can mean a lifetime of care and a serious drain on financial resources.

 If your accident and injuries were caused by someone else’s negligence, you should not have to shoulder the burden of the costs.
-Our Houston personal injury attorney at The Law Offices of Willie D. Powells III and Associates, PLLC can provide the legal representation you need to aggressively pursue full and fair compensation for your losses.
+Our paralysis attorneys in Houston at The Law Offices of Willie D. Powells III and Associates, PLLC can provide the legal representation you need to aggressively pursue full and fair compensation for your losses.

 What Is Paralysis?